Market Normality Indicator

 Why we built this

-The single biggest hit to long-term investor returns is panic selling during routine corrections, and the second is selling too early during strong rallies.
+The single biggest hit to long term investor returns is panic selling during normal corrections, and the second is selling too early during strong rallies.
 Both happen because the moment feels unprecedented even when the data says otherwise.
 The indicator is a small, repeated reminder that most market states have been seen before, and the historical record gives a strong base rate for what tends to follow.

 We refresh the snapshot daily after market close.
 The historical distribution itself is recomputed monthly when fresh price data lands.
 The math is the same percentile-of-empirical-distribution approach for all four metrics, so the gauges read consistently with each other.